Postpartum depression: Psychosocial

 Different risk variables linked to postpartum depression (PPD) among Arabic women emphasize regional influences.
 Risk factors that have been identified include the gender of the infant and polygamy.
 According to three studies conducted in Egypt and one in Jordan, mothers of female babies had a two-to-four-fold increased risk of postpartum depression (PPD) compared to mothers of male babies.
 Four studies found that conflicts with the mother-in-law are associated with PPD, with risk ratios of 1.8 and 2.7.

 Studies have also shown a correlation between postpartum depression in mothers living within areas of conflicts, crises, and wars in the Middle East.
 Studies in Qatar have found a correlation between lower education levels and higher PPD prevalence.

 According to research done in Egypt and Lebanon, rural residential living is linked to an increased risk.
 It was found that rural Lebanese women who had Caesarean births had greater PPD rates.
 On the other hand, Lebanese women in urban areas showed an opposite pattern.

 Research conducted in the Middle East has demonstrated a link between PPD risk and mothers who were not informed and who are not given due consideration when decisions are made during childbirth.

 There is a call to integrate both a consideration of biological and psychosocial risk factors for PPD when treating and researching the illness.

 Studies comparing incidence of postpartum depressive symptoms between mothers receiving postpartum care in-person at a clinic and those receiving postpartum care at home or via telehealth did not reveal significant differences between these healthcare delivery modalities.

+The phrase 'integration of care' describes an approach in healthcare in which multiple providers from differing specialties collaborate to manage a patient's care.
+Integrating care in postpartum patients showed similar rates of depression in comparison to the non-integrated healthcare approach.
+The same study mentions it also may not impact rates of substance abuse.
+In addition, for women receiving breastfeeding support, the location where education was given also did not have a noticeable impact on depression or anxiety.